Skip to main content Skip to complementary content

 Alternative workflow: Upload pre-configured app

-Rather than following the remaining steps in this topic, you can upload the Customer churn predictions.qvf app, which you downloaded at the start of this tutorial, into your hub.
+Rather than following the remaining steps in this topic, you can upload the Customer churn predictions.qvf app, which you downloaded at the start of this tutorial, into the Analytics activity center.

 The remaining sections on this page guide you through the creation of a similar app.
 There will be some differences between the prediction data in the app, and your own prediction data.